virtual-labs/ctnt-research-docs/docs/talks.md

 - **Impact:**
   - Enables Virtual Labs to provide a more comprehensive and engaging learning experience to users.

-## SKILL DEVELOPMENT: Remote Internships
+## Skill Development: Remote Internships

 **Offered by:** Virtual Labs, IIITH
 - **Program:** Remote internships to college students